edgelesssys/constellation/dev-docs/workflows/build-test-run.md

 Bazel is the primary build system for this project.
 It is used to build all Go code and will be used to build all artifacts in the future.
 Still, we aim to keep the codebase compatible with `go build` and `go test` as well.
-Whenever Go code is changed, you will have to run `bazel run //:gazelle` to regenerate the Bazel build files for Go code.
+Whenever Go code is changed, you will have to run `bazel run //:tidy` to regenerate the Bazel build files for Go code.
-The CI will check if the Bazel build files are up to date with `bazel run //:gazelle-check`.
-Optionally, you can use [autogazelle](https://github.com/bazelbuild/bazel-gazelle/tree/master/cmd/autogazelle) to regenerate the Bazel build files automatically on save.
-This is not tested and might not work properly.

 ## Bazel commands